When and why you might join us…

 Life Sciences UTC is the ideal secondary school and college for you if you would eventually like a career in science, healthcare or engineering.
 You can take Separate Sciences at GCSE, science, healthcare and engineering qualifications at Level 2 or 3 or A Level, plus social sciences or maths and further maths.

-Join us at Year 9 – Ignite Programme
+Join our Ignite Programme

 Join us in Year 9 for our Ignite programme.
-This programme is designed to spark your passion for learning and help you accelerate your learning and skills ahead of starting your GCSEs in Year 10.
+This accelerator programme is designed to spark your passion for learning and help you accelerate your learning and skills ahead of starting your GCSEs in Year 10.

 You will have a core focus on Maths, English and Science and will also take History, Geography and a modern foreign language to make sure you have a broad skill set in preparation for KS4.
 And then you’ll also select pathway projects that allow you to experiment and prepare to specialise in areas.